This statement explains what information we gather and lets you know how this information is used and protected.

 If you would like to exercise any of these rights, please contact the Data Protection Officer at the University of Essex, 01206 874853.

 If you have any further questions about how your data is being used, or about any of your other data rights, contact the Data Protection Officer at the University of Essex, 01206 874853.

 A cookie is a small file which asks permission to be placed on your computer's hard drive.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences such as identifying your computer's previous visits to a website, ascertaining the most popular features of a website or enabling an organisation to present specific information to you.

 More information on how this website collects and uses data can be found on our website privacy and cookies statement.

 If you are unsatisfied with the way the University has processed your personal data, or have any questions or concerns about your data please email our Data Protection Officer.

 If we are not able to resolve the issue to your satisfaction, you have the right to apply to the Information Commissioner’s Office (ICO).

 We keep our privacy notices under regular review.
-This privacy notice was last updated in October 2019.
+This privacy notice was last updated in August 2021.